mehdi-ra/main-develop-semver/README.md

 | -------------- | ------------------------ |
 | releaseVersion | Token for making release |

-## What happens without any previous release?
+## Version fall back

-When You add this action to your repository it automatically creates a release with a tag and version v0.1.0.
-Make sure you are aware of this.
+If the action does not detect any change then creates a release with tag `v0.1.0`